bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 where the maximum string length for either *key* or *val* is 65535 octets.
 Note that the VarString *size* includes 2 octets to encode the string length.

-A "tag " block will not have any child blocks.
+A [tag](#tag-block) block will not have any child blocks.

 ## "grai" Block

-Each "grai" block contains the actual data for a grain.
+Each [grai](#grai-block) block contains the actual data for a grain.
 Every grain in every segment in the file is represented by such a block.

 It begins with a standard block header: